The Pensions Stranglehold: Financial Advisors' Daily Digest

 That's a start.
 But given the enormity to which the problem has already grown, and the unfavorable demographic and economic headwinds we face (e.g., low birthrate, declining immigration, decelerating growth), it's a little late to "fix" this problem.
 It seems more reasonable to assume that government pensions will assume a large role in the next crisis, although what that role will be is impossible to say for sure.

 Will cities and even states go bankrupt?
 Will the law permit this?
 Will taxpayers tolerate funding their public servants when they are receiving a lesser degree of public services?
 And what of beloved teachers, police and firefighters who put themselves on the line and expect to get what they always understood was due them?
 What will politicians do at that time?
-Many will find all sorts of reasons to slap fines on Google, Apple, Facebook and Amazon, in addition to heaping every manner of new tax on ordinary people’s purchases, property and income.
-But if you think entrepreneurs create and sustain businesses for the sake of aging government employees – pick any number of countries that have tried this and see how that’s been working.
-If solving the problem is to have any decent chance of success, the best approach could be to restore the classic if forgotten American approach of slimming down government spending, and disempowering politicians.
+Many will find all sorts of reasons to slap fines on Google, Apple, Facebook and Amazon, in addition to heaping every manner of new tax on ordinary people's purchases, property and income.
+But if you think entrepreneurs create and sustain businesses for the sake of aging government employees – pick any number of countries that have tried this and see how that's been working.
+If solving the problem is to have any decent chance of success, the best approach could be to restore the classic if forgotten American approach of slimming down government spending and disempowering politicians.
 But will voters go for that when so many are hooked on this or that favorite program?

 Please share your thoughts in our comments section.
 Meanwhile, below please find today's financial advisor-related links: